siobhan-saoirse/TF2-Gamemode/README.md

 ## Team Fortress 2 Gamemode
 The Gamemode that allows you to play TF2 in Gmod!

-# Outdated

-This repository is currently out of date due to the lack of the new features.
+Now frequently updated!

 ## Installation
 Drop the addon folder into the addons folder.